pazz/alot/docs/source/api/settings.rst

-There are four types of user settings: notmuchs and alot's config files, the hooks-file for user provided python code and the mailcap, defining shellcomands as handlers for files of certain mime types.
+There are four types of user settings: notmuchs and alot's config files, the hooks-file for user provided python code and the mailcap, defining shell comands as handlers for files of certain mime types.
 Alot sets up :class:`SettingsManager` objects to access these user settings uniformly.

 MIME handlers can be looked up via :meth:`SettingsManager.get_mime_handler`,